 - J prints the current and previous input line as generated by the input programming. - J will close all open include files and it tells how many lines it has read from these files.
 Usually, but not always, the last line read has caused the error.
-E.g.; do loops are read first before starting to interpret lines within the loops.
+E.g. ; do loops are read first before starting to interpret lines within the loops.
 So if the error is within the loop, then last line read is later than the error line.

 If an error occurs when computing interpreted transformations within a transformation set or a simulator, and saving of source code is not denied by source->0, then J also prints the source code causing the error.
 The source code around the line can be seen by using print function (possibly with row option) or by writing the whole source code into a file using write function.
+The source code of a transformation set transf is stored into text object source%transf.
+Usually the error line can be seen in the include-file, but if input programming methods are used then the generated source code and include file are not equal.

-After an error the control return to sit> level.
+After an error the control returns to sit> level.